Jingyaaoo/Demand-Elasticity-Based-Price-Optimization-for-Fast-Moving-Consumer-Goods/README.md

 ## Summary & Future Enhancements
-The hybrid approach, which integrated XGBoost Regression demand forecasting model, demonstrated promising results in recommending optimal prices within 20% above and below the base price to maximize revenue.
+The proposed hybrid approach demonstrated promising results in recommending optimal prices within 20% above and below the base price to maximize revenue, with 70% of test cases show increased revenue.
 The project streamlines decision-making of pricing analysts and supports the long-term economic sustainability of FMCG businesses.
 Future works should consider:
-- Use dataset with greater variety of FMCG categories
+- Using dataset with greater variety of FMCG categories
-- Include customer data and sales transaction data from periods of consumer bulk buying
+- Including customer data and sales transaction data from periods of consumer bulk buying
-- Investigate impacts of product expiry dates on optimal pricing
+- Investigating impacts of product expiry dates on optimal pricing